Navigating Groin Pain and Adductor Tendinitis During Pregnancy

 While groin pain and adductor tendinitis are common during pregnancy, it’s important to consult your healthcare provider if:

-Accompanied by Other Symptoms: Such as fever, bleeding, or unusual discharge, which could indicate a medical emergency like an ectopic pregnancy.
+Accompanied by Other Symptoms: Such as fever, bleeding, or unusual discharge, which could signal a medical emergency like an ectopic pregnancy.

-Early intervention can prevent complications and ensure both your health and your baby’s wellbeing are protected, supporting a healthy pregnancy.
+Early intervention can prevent complications and ensure both your health and your baby’s well-being are protected, supporting a healthy pregnancy.

 Find Relief At Elite Health & Performance